eccenca/ecc-messagebus/README.md

 # Eccenca Message Bus for inter-component and in-app communications

 `ecc-messagebus` exports a normal rxmq.js instance but with a set of additional functions.
-For convenience reasons it also exports `Rx` so that we can use a fixed `Rx` version in all components.
+For convenience it also exports `Rx` so that we can use a fixed `Rx` version in all components.

 ## Using Rx